Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 77](images/question77.jpg)

 - [ ] Box 1: Instruct User1 to run the Active Directory Domain Services installation Wizard on Server Box 2: Create a site link.
 Box 3: Pre-create an RODOC account.
-- [x] Box 1: Create a site and a subnet.
+- [ ] Box 1: Create a site and a subnet.
 Box 2: Pre-create an RODOC account.
 Box 3: Instruct User1 to run the Active Directory Domain Services installation Wizard on Server1.
 - [ ] Box 1: Create a site link.
 Box 2: Pre-create an RODOC account.
 Box 3: Add User1 to the Contoso\Administstrators group.
-- [ ] Box 1: Pre-create an RODOC account.
-Box 2: Add User1 to the Contoso\Administstrators group.
-Box 3: Create a site and a subnet.
+- [x] Box 1: Pre-create an RODOC account.
+Box 2: Create a site and a subnet.
+Box 3: Instruct User1 to run the Active Directory Domain Services installation Wizard on Server1.

 ### Your network contains an Active Directory Domain Services (AD DS) domain.
 The network also contains 20 domain controllers, 100 member servers, and 100 client computers.
 You have a Group Policy Object (GPO) named GPO1 that contains Group Policy preferences.
 You plan to link GPO1 to the domain.
 You need to ensure that the preference in GPO1 apply only to domain member servers and NOT to domain controllers or client computers.
 All the other Group Policy settings in GPO1 must apply to all the computers.
 The solution must minimize administrative effort.
 Which type of item level targeting should you use?